Pet Insurance Explained: How to Reduce Your Vet Bills the Smart Way (2026)

 • Higher claim approval rate

-If you wait too long: Premium increases and many conditions won’t be covered.
+If you wait too long, the premiums increase, and many conditions won’t be covered.

 2. Do Preventive Checkups